TACC/gateways19-hpc-in-the-cloud/block3/tapis-systems.md

 Here we review how to create a system and how to retrieve system details.
 In the examples below we assume you are using the tenant named ``tacc`` with a base URL of ``tacc.tapis.io`` and that you have authenticated using ``tapipy``.
+During the hands-on portion of the tutorial you will create two systems, one for a VM and one for an HPC cluster.

 ### Creating a System